CatEars/ZeroDowntimeCsharp/Lab1.md

 Is there a way to test that the application works like it should before we deploy it?
 If we run the application on one port and try it, are we guaranteed that it will work once we reconfigure it to replace the old version?
+What if configuring the "test version" is much harder than changing a single line?

 # Summary